ruvnet/Prompt-Engine/README.md

 - **Flexibility**: With a comprehensive set of commands and format options, Prompt Engine provides programmers with the flexibility to create interactive experiences that are intuitive and user-friendly.
 - **Adaptability**: Prompt Engine is designed to adapt to different domains and areas of interest, making it suitable for a wide range of use cases and applications.
 - **Efficiency**: Prompt Engine's structured and modular design makes it easy for prompt engineers and programmers to quickly develop and deploy interactive content, saving time and effort.

+## Key Features of the Prompt Engine System
+- Personalization: The Prompt Engine System offers a comprehensive set of personalization options that allow users to customize the content and interactions based on their preferences.
+This includes options for selecting domains of interest, adjusting content complexity, and choosing interaction styles.

+- Commands: The system provides a rich set of commands that users can input to interact with the platform.
+These commands enable users to navigate the content, request help, provide feedback, and perform various other actions.

+- Rules: The Prompt Engine System allows users to define rules that govern the behavior of the prompt.
+These rules ensure that users adhere to certain guidelines and restrictions while interacting with the platform.

+- Formats: The system offers various format settings that can be used to customize the presentation and structure of the content.
+This includes options for configuring the platform, setting reminders, and evaluating performance.

+- Settings: The Prompt Engine System provides a range of settings that enhance the functionality of the platform.
+This includes options for integrating plugins, enabling internet access, using emojis, and supporting programming languages.

 ## Accessing the Prompt Template
 The Prompt Engine template is available in three formats, which can be accessed via the following links: